firebase/firebase-ios-sdk/CMAKE.md

 gem install cocoapods   # may need sudo
 ```

-Note that Cocoapods is only needed for its ruby library, no Podfiles actually
+Note that CocoaPods is only needed for its ruby library, no Podfiles actually
 need to be set up and no `pod install` is required for the CMake build.

 ### Ubuntu

-If you're on a relatively recent Linux the system provided CMake may be
+If you're on a relatively recent Linux, the system-provided CMake may be
-sufficent.
+sufficient.

 ```
 sudo apt-get install build-essential